Having trouble locating your event? Have no fear! These troubleshooting steps can help ensure your event finds its way back home.

-Typically when an event is deleted, the URL will no longer re-direct to your event page.
+No: Typically when an event is deleted, the URL will no longer re-direct to your event page.
 Rather, you will land on the Splash homepage.
-If you accidentally deleted your event, you can always reach out to firstname.lastname@example.org with the name of the event and the date/time it was deleted at, and we'll revive it for you!
+If you accidentally deleted your event, you can always submit a case with the name of the event and the date/time it was deleted at, and we'll revive it for you!

-This is a very common occurrence: maybe an account holder saved your event page as a theme.
+Scenario 1: This is a very common occurrence and in most cases it's likely that an account holder saved your event page as a theme.
 Saving events as template themes is a great way to create new, identical event pages to use again in the future.
-But keep in mind - when you save an event as a Theme, it will no longer be considered an 'event', and it will disappear from your Events Dashboard.
+But keep in mind - when an event is saved as a theme it will no longer be considered an 'event', and it move from your Events Dashboard to your Theme Library.
 Don't worry - this is fixable!
 To revive your event and save a duplicate copy as a template, follow these steps:

 - Log into Splash using your credentials